 Prague’s violent crime ratio is usually low, but petty crime like pick-pocketing and car theft are frequent.
-In this article you will find useful hints on what to do in the unlikely event that you fall victim to, or are involved in, a crime.
+In this article, you will find useful hints on what to do in the unlikely event you fall victim to or are involved in a crime.
 Firstly, you should inform any police officer on the street or report the crime by phone.
-If you tell the police officer on the street, they will be probably be a member of the municipal police who handle only minor infractions such as traffic violations, but the municipal police officer is obliged to direct you to the nearest police station, where you can file a report.
-Crime must be reported in person at the police station of the district in which the crime happened.
+Suppose you tell the police officer on the street.
+In that case, they will probably be a member of the municipal police who handles only minor infractions such as traffic violations.
+Still, the municipal police officer is obliged to direct you to the nearest police station, where you can file a report.
+The crime must be reported in person at the district’s police station in which the crime happened.

 Upon investigating the alleged crime, the police may decide that criminal prosecution is warranted.
 According to Czech law, police, under the supervision of the state attorney, will decide whether or not a case will be brought to court.
 The state attorney subsequently prosecutes the matter in court against the defendant.
 The victim of a crime may make a claim for compensation as part of the criminal proceedings; depending on the nature of the claim, you might wish to seek the services of a lawyer experienced in similar cases.
 It is advisable to make the compensatory claim to the police as soon as possible, since later you may only be able to seek damages in a separate civil court action.
 Civil court claims compensations must be lodged in a set timeframe, usually no later than one to a maximum of five years.